 Starting in 2001, he embarked upon a decade-long photographic project: a trilogy of books to memorialize the vanishing natural grandeur of East Africa and its escalating destruction.
 Completed in 2013, the titles of the three books form one consecutive sentence: "On This Earth, A Shadow Falls, Across The Ravaged Land."

-Many of the photos over the years were taken in the Amboseli ecosystem of Kenya and Tanzania, where in 2010, no longer able to sit back and allow the destruction to continue, Nick co-founded Big Life Foundation with one of the most respected conservationists in East Africa, Richard Bonham.
+Many of the photos over the years were taken in the Amboseli ecosystem of Kenya and Tanzania, where in 2010, no longer able to sit back and allow the destruction to continue, Nick co-founded Big Life Foundation with conservationists Richard Bonham.
 As Nick writes, "There’s little use being angry and passive.
 Much better to be angry and active."

-In 2016, Nick released “Inherit the Dust,” in which, in a series of epic panoramas, he records the impact of man in places in East Africa where animals used to roam.
+In 2015, Nick released “Inherit the Dust,” in which, in a series of epic panoramic tableaux, he records the impact of man in places in East Africa where animals used to roam.
 In each location, life size panels of his animal portraits are placed within a world of explosive urban development, factories, wasteland, and quarries.

 Film director Kathryn Bigelow wrote about this work: